-Augmented reality video games combine the elements of a virtual application with those of the real world.
+Abstract.
+Augmented reality video games combine the elements of a virtual application with that of the real world.
 With the recent advances in technology, this type of digital content is easily available to users.
 The player experience is enhanced by bringing the virtual experience to the world around us, and new interaction techniques emerge.
-We propose a video game in which the user controls a virtual drone which interacts with objects situated in a real environment.
-We present the development methodology that we followed in order to bring this project to life, from the early stages of topic selection to implementation details, and finally to the evaluation step.
+We propose a video game in which the user controls a virtual drone which interacts with objects situated in the real environment.
+We present the development methodology that we followed in order to bring this project to life, from the early stages of topic selection, to implementation details, and finally to the evaluation stage.

-Author Keywords

-Augmented reality, heuristic evaluation, video game design and implementation.
+Keywords: augmented reality, heuristic evaluation, video game design and implementation.